Architecture of Denmark: Renaissance

-While stone buildings became more and more common as town houses, farms continued to be half-timbered, sometimes in conjunction with a single stone house.
-Ordinary people continued to live in half-timbered houses.

 Holbæk in northwestern Sealand began to develop towards the end of the Middle Ages.
 Prosperity peaked in the 17th century as corn grown locally was traded with Germany and the Netherlands.
 The half-timbered houses which now form the museum date back to that period, providing an insight into how the town functioned at the time.

 Danish country vicarages from this period tended to be built in the same style as farmhouses, though usually rather larger.
 A fine example is Kølstrup Vicarage near Kerteminde in north-eastern Funen.
 The house itself is a thatched half-timbered building with a large rectangular courtyard flanked by outhouses.

 Baroque

 As during the Renaissance period, it was again principally Dutch influence which predominated in Baroque architecture, although many of the features originated in Italy and France.
 Symmetry and regularity were primary concerns, often enhanced by a projecting central section on the main façade.

 Copenhagen's Round Tower was also one of Christian IV's projects after he provided funding for an observatory as proposed by the astronomer Tycho Brahe.
 Under the initial leadership of Hans van Steenwinckel who surprisingly adapted the design to Dutch Baroque, the Tower was completed in 1642 with a height of almost 40 m.
 The bricks, specially ordered from the Netherlands, were of a hard-burned, slender type, known as muffer or mopper.
 A 210-meter-long spiral ramp leads to the top, providing panoramic views over Copenhagen.
 The Round Tower is the oldest functioning observatory in Europe.
 Until 1861 it was used by the University of Copenhagen, but today, anyone can observe the night sky through the tower's astronomical telescope during the winter.

 Nysø Manor (1673) near Præstø, Sealand, was built for the local functionary Jens Lauridsen.
 It was the first Baroque country house in Denmark, replacing the earlier Renaissance style.
 The inspiration came from Holland and the architect was probably Ewert Janssen.

 One of the foremost designers of the times was the Danish architect Lambert van Haven whose masterpiece was the Church of Our Saviour, Copenhagen (1682–96) which relies on the Greek cross for its basic layout.
 The façade is segmented by Tuscan pilasters extending up to the full height of the building.
 Other features such as the distinctive corkscrew spire were however not undertaken until the reign of Frederick V. It was Lauritz de Thurah who finally completed the building in 1752.

 Charlottenborg (1672–83), on Kongens Nytorv in the centre of Copenhagen, is said to be the most important pure Baroque building remaining in Denmark.
 Van Haven may have been involved in its design although Ewert Janssen is usually credited with the work.
 Several other mansion houses in Denmark have been based on its design.